1.3 Exam Format, Cognitive Levels, and Closed-Book Conditions

 Key Takeaways

-• The LEED Green Associate exam has 100 multiple-choice questions with one correct answer per item.
+• The exam has 100 multiple-choice questions, each with one best answer among four options.

-• The official cognitive levels are recall, application, and analysis.
+• Items are written at three cognitive levels: recall, application, and analysis.

 Format drives practice design